janpipan/Diploma/Test/BashScripts/README.md

 After you have initialized kuberentes cluster you have to deploy cluster network (flannel, calico...)

 When cluster network is deployed you can start adding your nodes to the cluster

+To immediately schedule new pods on notReady nodes you have to add tolerations to the deployment file.